 In pgAdmin it is easy to create a database graphically (not shown here) by right-clicking on the Databases “can” and choosing New Database, or just open the SQL Editor window to follow the commands below.
 If you prefer to use

 psql, now that you have added your system user as a database superuser, you can

 Either way, you end up at a SQL editor.
 You are in the postgres database, which should be used only for system data, so create a new database to store your “real” data.

 CREATE DATABASE my_db WITH OWNER superusername;

 You need to issue the SQL commands in the correct DB, so in pgAdmin, close the SQL Editor, connect to the new database, and reopen the SQL Editor.
-In psql just do:
+Or, in

 Now create the extensions:

-CREATE EXTENSION postgis; CREATE EXTENSION postgis_topology; CREATE EXTENSION fuzzystrmatch; CREATE EXTENSION postgis_tiger_geocoder;
+CREATE EXTENSION postgis; CREATE EXTENSION postgis_topology; CREATE EXTENSION fuzzystrmatch; CREATE EXTENSION postgis_tiger_geocoder; CREATE EXTENSION postgis_sfcgal;

 If you are restoring a previous database, now you are ready to reload your data.
 PostGIS provides a Perl data loader,